An international conference, exhibition and events in Belfast

 How do we underpin the peace process by creating the conditions where interface communities are content to proceed with the physical transformation and ultimate removal of ‘peacewalls’ in their area?

-Our objective is to mark the 50th anniversary of the construction of the first ‘peacewall’ in Belfast with an international conference and set of related events that will bring together interested parties and experts to think through the contentious pasts and possible futures of the ‘peacewalls’ and the interface areas adjacent to them.
-This conference is designed to bring local residents and international visitors together in a positive discussion of the future of the ‘peacewalls’, particularly with regard to the Northern Ireland Executive policy deadline of removal of all ‘peacewalls’ in Belfast by 2023.
-We envisage a broad spectrum of participation, from residents groups to government agencies.
+Our objective is to mark the 50th anniversary of the construction of the first ‘peacewall’ in Belfast with an international conference and set of related events that will bring together interested parties and experts to think through the contentious pasts and possible futures of the Northern Ireland ‘peacewalls’.
+These events are designed to bring local residents, policy makers and academics together to share ideas and provoke discussion around the future of the ‘peacewalls’ and the ‘interface areas’ adjacent to them; particularly with regard to the Northern Ireland Executive policy deadline of removal of all ‘peacewalls’ by 2023.